jcbrand/backbone.vdomview/README.md

 This is different from normal Backbone.View classes, where your template will only return the *inner* part of the view element.

+### The beforeRender and afterRender lifecycle methods

+`Backbone.VDOMView` will call two lifecycle methods (if they exist).
+These are `beforeRender` and `afterRender` and are respectively called before and after `renderHTML` is called.

+---

 `Backbone.VDOMView` is used in [converse.js](https://conversejs.org).

 If you have any questions, feel free to [create an issue](https://github.com/jcbrand/backbone.vdomview/issues) or [contact me directly](http://opkode.com/contact.html).